 Does God Forgive Murderers?

-John makes no mention that the murderers do not have eternal life.
-He claims in his writing that he is not endowed with eternal life.
-The concept of eternal life abiding in him alludes to our relationship with Jesus, the source of our eternal life (1 John 5:20).
+The concept of eternal life abiding in us refers to our relationship with Jesus, the source of eternal life (1 John 5:20).

 How Can God Forgive A Killer?